aronvis/JavaScript-Projects/README.md

 # JavaScript-Projects
-Projects I have completed in JavaScript
+Projects I have completed using HTML, CSS and JS.